Ashes

 Greer Gilman

-Greer Gilman's mythic novels Moonwise and Cloud & Ashes have (between them) won a Tiptree Award, a World Fantasy Award, a Crawford Award, and have been shortlisted for the Nebula and Mythopoeic Fantasy awards.
+Greer Gilman's mythic novels Moonwise and Cloud & Ashes have (between them) won an Otherwise Award, a World Fantasy Award, a Crawford Award, and have been shortlisted for the Nebula and Mythopoeic Fantasy awards.
 Besides her two books, she has published other short work, poetry, and criticism.
 Her essay on 'The Languages of the Fantastic' appears in The Cambridge Companion to Fantasy Literature.
 A graduate of Wellesley College and the University of Cambridge, and for many years a librarian at Harvard, she lives in Cambridge, Massachusetts.
 She likes to say she does everything James Joyce ever did, only backward and in high heels.

 Moonwise